 About ELI

 ELI seeks to initiate, conduct and facilitate research, make recommendations and to provide practical guidance in the field of European legal development.
 Its very considerable intellectual resources are focused on the law not as it is, but as it should be.
-The Institute organises its work around projects, which can be long-term in nature or an urgent response to proposed legislation.
+The Institute organises its work around projects, which can be long-term in nature or a timely response to proposed legislation.
 Its activities span all branches of the law: substantive and procedural; private and public.
-In its quest for better law-making, the Institute strives to bridge the oft-perceived gap between the different legal cultures, between public and private law, as well as between scholarship and practice.
+In its quest for better law-making, the Institute strives to understand and bridge the oft-perceived tensions and gaps between the different legal cultures, between public and private law, as well as between scholarship and practice.

 To accomplish its tasks, ELI operates on its own initiative.
 It is also, however, available for consultation by institutions involved in the development of law on a European, international or national level.

 In furtherance of its commitment to the principles of comprehensiveness, the Institute canvasses insights and perspectives from as wide an audience as possible.
 ELI projects undergo extensive consultation both within ELI’s broad network of over 1,700 Members and externally.
-Among ELI’s 145 Institutional Members are the European Parliament, the Court of Justice of the European Union, The United Nations Commission on International Trade Law (UNCITRAL), International Institute for the Unification of Private Law is an independent intergovernmental Organisation (UNIDROIT), almost every Supreme Court in Europe, several law firms, faculties and professional associations, including the Council of Bars and Law Societies of Europe, the Council of the Notariats of the European Union, the European Network of Councils for the Judiciary and the Network of the Presidents of the Supreme Judicial Courts of the European Union.
-Since its foundation, the Institute has also established close working relations with the American Law Institute (ALI), the (US) Uniform Law Commission (ULC), the Uniform Law Conference of Canada (ULCC).
+Among ELI’s 160 Institutional Members are the European Parliament, the Court of Justice of the European Union (CJEU), the United Nations Commission on International Trade Law (UNCITRAL), the International Institute for the Unification of Private Law (UNIDROIT), several supreme courts in Europe, law firms, faculties and professional associations, including the Council of Bars and Law Societies of Europe (CCBE), the Council of the Notariats of the European Union (CNUE), the European Network of Councils for the Judiciary (ENCJ) and the Network of the Presidents of the Supreme Judicial Courts of the European Union.
+Since its foundation, the Institute has also established close working relations with the ALI, the (US) Uniform Law Commission (ULC) and the Uniform Law Conference of Canada (ULCC).

 The Institute's Individual Members stem from the bar, bench, academia and other legal professions, reflecting the richness of the legal traditions, legal disciplines and vocational frameworks found throughout Europe.